hawaiisfishes.com

 family Mithrodiidae

 In my book I have a photo of a much smaller specimen of Mithrodia fisheri and state that the species is most active at night and usually found in caves.
 I also state that individuals are typically 4-6 in. across, but note that Edmonsdon records specimens up to 20 in. across.
-When I wrote the book I had never seen a large Mithrodia in Hawai`i and was a bit skeptical of Edmondson't record.
+When I wrote the book I had never seen a large Mithrodia in Hawai`i and was a bit skeptical of Edmondson's record.
 Well, I was wrong.
-I've since been shown a spot off Makua, O`ahu, at about 80 ft. where I've seen large specimens at least 12 in. across, and possibly larger.
+Off Makua, O`ahu, at about 80 ft., I've seen large specimens at least 12 in. across, and possibly larger.
 I also saw one once off Barge Harbor, Lana`i.
 Unlike their smaller brethren, these big guys are out and about in the middle of the day.
 It's possible that two separate species are involved, but it seems equally likely that smaller ones in shallow water tend to be nocturnal while larger ones in deeper, dimmer water don't mind coming out by day.
 Just for the record, below is a photo of a tiny juvenile taken in shallow water off Kahe Point, O`ahu.
 It was under a coral slab.
+I added this photo to the Revised Edition of Hawaii's Sea Creatures.

 Sclerasterias euplecta (Fisher, 1906)